 The main goal of the people who join LinkedIn is to build a professional identity and develop useful contacts for business, with the purpose to broaden their career frontiers.

-The greatest benefit is the convenience: in instead of having to physically move for seeking for human resources, aiming for recruitment and selection, training, or networking, one can simply connect to the internet and login on LinkedIn.
+The greatest benefit is the convenience: instead of having to physically move for seeking human resources, aiming for recruitment and selection, training, or networking, one can simply connect to the internet and login on to LinkedIn.

 LinkedIn is a multi-sided platform, which offers several solutions for different customers.
 It is based on a freemium business model (there are plans for free, but the best resources are charged), but also on recruitment and advertising.

 LinkedIn calls itself the “largest professional network in the world”, and it is founded on its five pillars: “transformation, integrity, collaboration, humor, and results” to make people’s jobs easier.

 On LinkedIn, every profile stands for a kind of résumé: every person who checks one’s profile will have information such as current and former jobs and positions, education, experience, skills and abilities, courses, training, aspirations, etc.

 Besides, the platform offers space to market available jobs in more than 9 million businesses all over the globe.
 And, like any other social network, one can connect to other LinkedIn users by sending them friendship requests.

 LinkedIn was officially released in 2003, by the investor Reid Hoffman (who had been on the board of Google, eBay, and PayPal before that), along with Allen Blue, Konstantin Guericke, Eric Ly, and Jean-Luc Vaillant.

 Less than one year later, the network would already count more than 1,200,000 members.
 But the bog jump would come in 2005, with over 4 million members, after the launching of the jobs and subscriptions paid options.